sdduursma/Scenic/README.md

 # Scenic

+Scenic is alpha software and subject to change.

 ## Introduction

 With Scenic, the navigation hierarchy of an app is defined using a simple data structure called a _SceneModel_.
 For example, this SceneModel defines an app with a UITabBarController which contains a UINavigationController with two child view controllers in the first tab and another view controller in the second tab: